opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/deploy-the-nvidia-gpu-operator-on-cce.md

   :::

-## Deploying the NVIDIA Operator via Helm
+## Deploying the NVIDIA GPU Operator via Helm

   Create a `values.yaml` file to include the required Helm Chart configuration values: